 - Ease recovery and reduce bleeding in both natural birth and C-Section

-Julie Armstrong, L.Ac. is specifically trained in handling and processing human placenta into capsules.
-As a licensed acupuncturist and herbalist, Julie can recommend and prescribe placenta and other essential herbs to facilitate a smooth recovery after delivery, prevent postpartum issues, and support breastfeeding.
-As a Reiki Master – Teacher, Julie infuses each placenta with healing energy for added benefits.
-And as a Biomedical Engineer, Julie is experienced in sterile procedures, safe handling, and surgical techniques.
+Dr. Julie Armstrong, DACM, LAc, MS BME is specifically trained in handling and processing human placenta into capsules.
+As a licensed acupuncturist and herbalist, Dr. Julie can recommend and prescribe placenta and other essential herbs to facilitate a smooth recovery after delivery, prevent postpartum issues, and support breastfeeding.
+As a Reiki Master – Teacher, Dr. Julie infuses each placenta with healing energy for added benefits.
+And as a Biomedical Engineer, Dr. Julie is experienced in sterile procedures, safe handling, and surgical techniques.

 |Gammaglobulin||Boosts immune system|